suncoast-devs/code-tests/README.md

 6. Push your work back up to your fork.
 7. Submit a Pull Request so that we can review your changes.

-- NOTE: Be sure to merge the latest from upstream before making a Pull Request.
+- **NOTE**: Be sure to merge the latest from upstream before making a Pull Request.

 ### Standard Formatting for Challenges